Plant EvoDevo: Articulation Morphology of Plants

 And eternity in an hour

 3. Morphologists rely on language to describe and analyze plant form.
 However, words and concepts cannot fully capture reality as it is; they are an abstraction from reality.
 Abstracting means selecting some features while omitting others.
-Therefore, Korzybski (1933) concluded that whatever you say about reality is not reality.
-Language functions like a map: useful for navigation, but ultimately not the territory it represents.
+Therefore, Korzybski (1933, 2010) concluded that whatever you

-Articulation morphology, in this sense, may be seen as an expression of the profound wisdom of the Heart Sutra, which, in Tanahashi’s (2014) translation, states:
+In this sense, articles of articulation morphology may be seen as an expression of the profound wisdom of the

 Form is boundlessness;